idaholab/moose/modules/tensor_mechanics/doc/content/syntax/Modules/TensorMechanics/Master/index.md

 The TensorMechanics Master Action is a convenience object that simplifies part of the mechanics system setup.

-It applies to both the old kernel system based on the [StressDivergenceTensors](/StressDivergenceTensors.md) kernels and to the new kernel system based on the [TotalLagrangianStressDivergence](/TotalLagrangianStressDivergence.md) and [UpdatedLagrangianStressDivergence](/UpdatedLagrangianStressDivergence.md) kernels.
+It applies to both the current kernel system based on the [StressDivergenceTensors](/StressDivergenceTensors.md) kernels and to the new kernel system based on the [TotalLagrangianStressDivergence](/TotalLagrangianStressDivergence.md) and [UpdatedLagrangianStressDivergence](/UpdatedLagrangianStressDivergence.md) kernels.
 Some options only apply to one or the other system, as outlined below.